edgurgel/poxa-erlang/README.md

 ## Typical usage

-Pusherl is a standalone erlang server implementation of the Pusher protocol.
+Poxa is a standalone erlang server implementation of the Pusher protocol.

 Clone this repository